What do you want to learn more about?

 - Pick an event from the schedule.

-- Dress to be outside (long pants are recommended, bring a whistle if you have one).
+- Dress to be outside (long socks or pants are recommended, bring a whistle if you have one).

-- Register to get your map (you can hire a compass too).
+- Register and buy a 1-day membership to get your map (you can borrow a compass too).

 - You're off!